Language acquisition: Vocabulary acquisition

 Learning a new word, that is, learning to speak this word and speak it on the appropriate occasions, depends upon many factors.
 First, the learner needs to be able to hear what they are attempting to pronounce.
 Also required is the capacity to engage in speech repetition.
 Children with reduced ability to repeat non-words (a marker of speech repetition abilities) show a slower rate of vocabulary expansion than children with normal ability.
 Several computational models of vocabulary acquisition have been proposed.
 Various studies have shown that the size of a child's vocabulary by the age of 24 months correlates with the child's future development and language skills.
-A lack of language richness by this age has detrimental and long-term effects on the child's cognitive development, which is why it is so important for parents to engage their infants in language.
 If a child knows fifty or fewer words by the age of 24 months, he or she is classified as a late-talker, and future language development, like vocabulary expansion and the organization of grammar, is likely to be slower and stunted.

 Two more crucial elements of vocabulary acquisition are word segmentation and statistical learning (described above).
 Word segmentation, or the ability to break down words into syllables from fluent speech can be accomplished by eight-month-old infants.
 By the time infants are 17 months old, they are able to link meaning to segmented words.

 Recent evidence also suggests that motor skills and experiences may influence vocabulary acquisition during infancy.
 Specifically, learning to sit independently between 3 and 5 months of age has been found to predict receptive vocabulary at both 10 and 14 months of age, and independent walking skills have been found to correlate with language skills at around 10 to 14 months of age.
 These findings show that language acquisition is an embodied process that is influenced by a child's overall motor abilities and development.
 Studies have also shown a correlation between socioeconomic status and vocabulary acquisition.